coderefinery/jupyter/content/first-notebook.md

    - $\pi = 4 * c/s$
    ```

-3. Add an image to explain the concept:
+3. Add an image to explain the concept (markdown cell):
    ```markdown
    ## Image to visualize the concept

    ![Darts](https://raw.githubusercontent.com/coderefinery/jupyter/main/example/darts.svg)
    ```

-4. Import two modules that we will need:
+4. Import two modules that we will need (code cell):
    ```python
    # importing modules that we will need